 This is an animal-friendly practice.
 I cannot acccomodate those who do not want to be in the presence of animals or who are allergic.
 Apologies to those who are excluded.

 We do not need a diagnosis in order to be able to work with a child.
 We only need to know what he or she can and cannot do.
-No matter what the diagnosis, we consider each client as an individual.
+No matter what the diagnosis, we consider each patient as an individual.
 No two persons with the same diagnosis are identical.
 Although useful, diagnoses can be dangerous and misleading too.

 Making a diagnosis leads to a label which leads to "Othering"

 When one labels a person, then that person is 'othered', in other words, made to be seen as something other than the norm.
 We - or society - decide what the norm is and if a person does not fit our expectations, then they are 'othered'.
-And when a person is considered abnormal, then there are terrible consequences.
+And when a person is considered abnormal, there are terrible consequences.
 People judge, exclude, marginalise, and avoid "others".
-They are stigmatised, ridiculed, institutionalised, laughed at, abused, and oppressed in many, many ways.
+"Others" are stigmatised, ridiculed, institutionalised, laughed at, abused, and oppressed in many, many ways.
 This is not bleeding-heart talk.
 This is a very real and dangerous social phenomenon.
-As a speech therapist, I have seen my clients hurt.
-I have seen language impaired children being laughed at; adults with intellectual disabilities being made to live with people that they don't like; people who stutter taking on menial positions because of their fears of being ridiculed in the workplace; children who lisp being teased; adults who cannot communicate well being abused by their employees or caregivers.
+As a speech therapist, I have seen my patients hurt.
+I have seen language impaired children being laughed at; adults with intellectual disabilities being made to live with people that they don't like; people who stutter taking on menial positions because of their fears of being ridiculed in the workplace; children who lisp being teased; and adults who cannot communicate well being abused by their employees or caregivers.
 Labelling people makes them othered.